 Choosing to get either the Capital One SavorOne Cash Rewards Credit Card or the Capital One Quicksilver Cash Rewards Credit Card boils down to your personal spending preferences.
 If you’re a big spender on dining, entertainment, streaming services and groceries, Capital One SavorOne is the easy overall winner.
 But if you don’t spend a lot in any particular category and prefer straightforward rewards on everything you buy, then go with the Capital One Quicksilver.

 Both options are popular cash back cards for a reason.
 They happen to have a lot in common, except for their ongoing rewards rates.
-The Capital One SavorOne gives 3% cash back on dining, entertainment, popular streaming services and grocery store purchases, 1% back on all other purchases, as well as 8% back on tickets at Vivid Seats through January 2023.
+The Capital One SavorOne gives 3% cash back on dining, entertainment, popular streaming services and grocery store purchases, along with 1% back on all other purchases (except for 8% back on tickets from Vivid Seats through January 2023).
 And the Capital One Quicksilver offers 1.5% cash back on all purchases.

 Here is how Capital One SavorOne and Capital One Quicksilver compare: